Geometry Bulletin Boards

 Oh Geome-tree Bulletin Board

 Before reading the story, ask students what they know about Habitat for Humanity.
-If students don’t already know about this organization, explain that Habitat for Humanity is a global organization that works with families to build homes.
+Explain that it is a global organization that works with families to build homes.
+Prompt students to make a connection between building homes and the need to know geometry.

 The story begins in 1931 during the Great Depression.
 Henry’s father has the idea to cut down trees and take them an hour away to New York City to sell to people celebrating Christmas.
-After selling trees for most of the day, Henry’s father gives the remaining trees to nearby workers.
-The Rockefeller workers take the tallest tree and decorate it with a paper star, paper garland, cranberries, and a few shiny tin cans.
-Henry picks up a fallen pinecone from the tree.
+The Rockefeller workers take the tallest tree and decorate it.
+The next day, they come to Henry’s house with wood to build his family a new home.
+The home is finished in the spring, and Henry plants a pinecone as a thank you.
+The tree that grew from Henry’s pinecone later became the Christmas tree at Rockefeller Center.

 Geometry Bulletin Boards – Teaching Idea #2